-When an elderly person hoards, Alzheimer’s or dementia is often the cause.
-The senior may begin to save items because they feel confused and overwhelmed.
+However, when an elderly person hoards, Alzheimer’s or dementia is often the cause.
+The seniors may begin to save items because they feel confused and overwhelmed.
 They may fear that their memories will be lost without tangible evidence of the past.
 Accumulating more and more stuff can also feed a need for comfort.
 A senior with a history of anxiety, when faced with aging and the possibility of outliving their resources, may begin to save because they feel overwhelmed by what lies ahead.
 As dementia patients lose track of the present, these items become more and more important, and their homes more and more cluttered.

-Challenges to consider
+Challenges to Consider

-Hiring a trained caregiver to provide home care services from a licensed home care provider allows families with regular monitoring of their loved one.
+Hiring a trained caregiver to provide home care services from a licensed home care provider allows families to have regular monitoring of their loved one.
 If a hoarding problem exists or begins to develop, caregivers will help with such simple tasks as sorting through mail and newspapers, organizing photos and keeping the kitchen and bathrooms clean and organized.
 A good caregiver is a simple preventative to a potentially dangerous problem.

 See our Light Housekeeping Services page for more information or contact us for questions!